thehyperadvisor/cldstk-deploy/README.md

     Primary Storage: nfs://192.168.78.148/mnt/volume1/primary
     Start installation now?[Y/n]: y

-After you enter 'y' to start the installation it's off to the races.
-If everything goes as planned you'll have all your Apache CloudStack components up and running in no time.
+After you enter ‘y’ to start the installation it’s off to the races.
+If everything goes as planned you’ll have all your Apache CloudStack components up and running in no time.